williamkray/maubot-communitybot/README.md

 ## room creation

-use the `createroom` subcommand to create a new room according to your preferences, and join it into the parent space. will attempt to sanitize the room name and assign a room alias automatically. the bot user will be assigned very high power level (1000) and set an admin power level (100) to plugin administrators, 50 to moderators. this ensures that the bot is still able to manage room admins. the bot will also invite other users to these new rooms as configured.
+use the `createroom` subcommand to create a new room according to your preferences, and join it into the parent space. include the `--encrypt` flag in your command to encrypt the room even if the default configuration is to create rooms unencrypted.

+will attempt to sanitize the room name and assign a room alias automatically. the bot user will be assigned very high power level (1000) and set an admin power level (100) to plugin administrators, 50 to moderators. this ensures that the bot is still able to manage room admins. the bot will also invite other users to these new rooms as configured.